rishipurwar1/rishipurwar1/README.md

 - 🔭 I’m currently working on [codingspace](https://github.com/rishipurwar1/coding-space)

-- - 👯 I’m looking to collaborate on [codingspace](https://github.com/rishipurwar1/coding-space)
+- 👀 I’m looking to collaborate on [codingspace](https://github.com/rishipurwar1/coding-space)

 - 👨‍💻 All of my projects are available at [https://github.com/rishipurwar1](https://github.com/rishipurwar1)

-- 📝 I write articles on [https://thefierycoder.hashnode.dev/](https://thefierycoder.hashnode.dev/)

 - 📫 How to reach me **https://www.linkedin.com/in/thefierycoder/**